Your membership has expired

 The previous Telluride had a delightful 3.8-liter V6 that was glorious for its simplicity at a time when many rival models were moving to turbocharged four-cylinders in pursuit of fuel economy.
 Those smaller-displacement, force-fed engines tend to be noisier and feel more strained, even if their performance is technically the same or better than that of the six-cylinder they replaced.

-We expect the Telluride to once again share powertrains with the Palisade.
-This time, that means a move to a 287-hp, 3.5-liter V6 engine with an eight-speed automatic transmission as the standard configuration, with a choice of front- or all-wheel drive.
+We expected the Telluride to once again share powertrains with the Palisade.
+But this time, it moves to share its base engine with the Hyundai Sante Fe.
+That means a 274-hp, 2.5-liter turbocharged four-cylinder engine with an eight-speed automatic transmission as the standard configuration, with a choice of front- or all-wheel drive.

-However, the Palisade is also available with a 329-hp, 2.5-liter turbocharged four-cylinder hybrid engine with a six-speed automatic transmission.
-It is available in both front- and all-wheel drive configurations.
+Like the Palisade, the new Telluride is available with a 329-hp, 2.5-liter turbocharged four-cylinder hybrid engine with a six-speed automatic transmission.
+It’s offered in both front- and all-wheel drive.
+Notably, that means a 38-horsepower gain over the previous Telluride.
+Kia estimates fuel economy at up to 35 mpg.

-This had great promise on paper.
-Based on the first few hundred miles in the Palisade Hybrid we purchased for testing, the fuel economy has been vastly improved.
+Based on the first few hundred miles in the Palisade Hybrid we purchased for testing, the observed fuel economy is vastly improved over the previous V6 model.
 The window sticker proclaims an EPA-rated 29 mpg combined for our Hybrid Calligraphy.
-The front-wheel drive Palisade Hybrid has an EPA-rated 31 mpg combined.
-However, the trade-off is that the four-cylinder engine feels more stressed than the V6.
+The front-wheel-drive Palisade Hybrid has an EPA-rated 31 mpg combined.
+But the trade-off is that the four-cylinder engine feels more stressed than the V6.

 We’ll thoroughly evaluate the powertrain when we buy a Telluride to test.